19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 17. Denali National Park

-If you need a little more excitement outside the city limits of Fairbanks, you can get on a same-day train from Fairbanks with Alaska Railroad straight to Denali National Park.
+If you need excitement outside Fairbanks’s city limits, take a same-day train ride from Fairbanks with Alaska Railroad to Denali National Park.

 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.
 Alaska Railroad Aurora Winter

-Alternatively, if you feel like your time in Fairbanks have come to an end, you can get on the same train all the way to Anchorage.
-Get your ticket ahead of time since they tend to sell out fast during peak season.
+Alternatively, if you feel like your time in Fairbanks has ended, you can get on the same train to Anchorage.
+Get your ticket beforehand since they sell out fast during peak season.

 Popularly known as Alaskaโ€™s Gold Rush town, Fairbanks, Alaska is only 196 miles from the Arctic Circle.
 Keep reading to discover the best and most exciting things to do in Fairbanks, Alaska on your visit to this Northern Lights haven.

-Shot this right outside the Fairbanks train depot.
-I went on a roundtrip from Fairbanks to Denali.
-It was so much fun.
+I shot this right outside the Fairbanks train depot.
+I went on a roundtrip from Fairbanks to Denali, and it was so much fun.
 I suggest spending at least a couple of days at Denali National Park.

 Cost: $$$